“In Him was Life” / Paulos Mar Gregorios

 Christians have to be careful that they do not simply ask or strive for survival as a value in itself.
 Even in the case of a possible nuclear holocaust, we have to do more than seek to avert catastrophe.
 We have to seek seriously and determinedly to make our world more just.
 Only a just world is worth conserving.
 The same applies to the possibility of an ecological catastrophe which can make life impossible on our planet.
 Only if that life which seeks to avoid catastrophe is good enough to have something in it worth conserving, would the question of avoiding catastrophe have any meaning.
 If life is to be cherished justice is the precondition.
 I hope the Vancouver Assembly will affirm this point.

 In the creation of life as well as in the mutation of natural endowment, it is the same question of quality that should be at the centre of concern.
 God is not so small as to be jealous about humanity acquiring any sort of power, including that of synthetically creating life or inducing mutations in human nature by genetic technology.
 The issue is quality, purpose, intention, if the quality of love and compassion leads us to seek to create new life, God is not going to be angry.
 But in every new creative possibility for humanity, the possibility of greater evil is also inherent.
 That fact, however, should not by itself constitute a deterrent from seeking such creative power.
 The fact that our present science / technology has given us the power to destroy ourselves, to destroy civilisation, and possibly to destroy all life on our planet, does not by itself make science / technology evil.
-But the responsibility to handle that power for the good and n
+But the responsibility to handle that power for the good and not for evil, can be immense; in fact it already is.

 In the case of creating life and of manipulating the natural endowment of humanity, the only question is one of time-scale, i.e. whether humanity has become mature enough to handle such power.
 The presence of huge injustice in our present societies is a sign of a very low level of maturity in humanity.
 A higher level of maturity demands social justice as a precondition.
 Perhaps also personal holiness.